 FPV (First Person View) if you don’t know is probably as near as you can get to real flying without being in one of those big simulators costing lots of money.
 Basically you can see what the model is seeing (if it could see!).

-I did try the FPV gear on my smaller flying wing http://www.rckeith.co.uk/hot-wire-cnc-ymf-38-flying-wing/ which I built as a first test on my CNC machine.
+I did try the FPV gear on my smaller flying wing http://www.rckeith.co.uk/hot-wire-cnc-ymf-38-flying-wing/ which I built as the first test on my CNC machine.
 But it made it very unstable so hence I’m building this wing.

 Transmitter and receiver are from Foxtech FPV http://www.foxtechfpv.com/ts832-vtx-rc832-vrx-combo-with-raceband-p-2125.html